jwxia2014/MUBD-DecoyMaker2.0/README.md

 Availability & Implementation
 -----------------------------------
-* The source code for the Python GUI application is available at https://github.com/jwxia2014/MUBD-DecoyMaker2.0/MUBD-DecoyMaker2.0.exe
+* The source code for the Python GUI application is available at https://github.com/jwxia2014/MUBD-DecoyMaker2.0/MUBD-DecoyMaker2.0.py
+* the Python GUI application is available at

 Documentation
 -----------------------------------